IELTS Speaking Samples and Answers

-A. Well, I live in a joint family and there are almost 20 family members in this family.
-My grandpa, grandma, my parents, sisters, my uncles and their children are living in a joint family and that makes it a large family.
+A. Well, I live in a joint family and there are almost 12 family members in it.
+My grandparents, my parents and I, my sisters, my uncles and their children live together and that makes it a large family.
 My grandpa was a teacher and he is now around 70 years old.
-My father owns a small business and two of my uncle work there.
-My mother is a house wife and she takes care of me, my sisters and cousins.
-I have two sisters who are younger than me are in school.
-My father mostly takes care of the financial part of our family and he is the main earning member of our family.
-The house we live in quite big and it has more than 15 rooms in total.
+My father owns a small business and two of my uncles work there.
+My mother is a housewife and she, along with my grandmother, takes care of the family.
+I have two sisters who are younger than me and they are in school.
+My father mostly takes care of the financial part of our family.
+The house we live in is quite large and it has more than 15 rooms in total.

-That’s the summary of my family members.
+That’s the summary of my family.
 If there is anything particular you would like to know about my family, I would be happy to answer.

 Q. What do your brothers and sisters do?

 A. I have not got any brother of my own.
 I have two sisters and both of them are students.
-The older one, Radhika, reads in class ten while the younger one, Dina, reads in class seven.
-Besides study sometimes they help my mother on her housework and often help my cousins to prepare their homework.
+The older one, Radhika, is in grade ten while the younger one, Dina, reads in class seven.
+Besides their studies, sometimes they help my mother on her household chores and often help my cousins to prepare their homework.
 My sisters are very close to me and I like them so much.
 They are both very adorable.

 Q. So, where are you from?